MoritzB90/PyRID/sphinx/Developers/Validation/LLPS.rst

 	Evaluation.plot_observable('Volume', save_fig = True)

 Figure :ref:`fig:Phase-diagram_Esp` shows the phase diagrams for 3,4, and 5 sites of interactions and compares the result with those from :cite:p:`Espinosa2020`.
-The analysis of the data is not discussed here for now, however, you can have a look at :cite:p:`Espinosa2020`.
+The analysis of the data is not discussed here for now, however, the interested reader is referred to :cite:p:`Espinosa2020` and :func:`pyrid.evaluation.direct_coexistence_method_util`.

 .. figure:: Figures/Phase-diagram_Esp.png
     :width: 30%